 Handling and storage of data and documents

 All data will be handled confidentially and pseudonymized.
 Raw MRI data will be stored pseudonymized on the (research) XNAT folder at the Dept. of Radiology & Nuclear medicine; radiotherapy treatment plans will be stored in a dedicated research folder in MIM Maestro® at the Dept. of Radiotherapy and clinical data (e.g. age, molecular markers, performance status) will be transferred into a Castor database.
-(Post-)processed data will be stored through the data storage environment provided by the Research Suite.
+(Post-)processed data will be stored through the data storage environment for research provided by the Dept. of Radiology & Nuclear medicine.
 Every subject will get an identification code.
 The code is not based on the patient’s initials or birth-date.
 The Outcome Unit (Trial office) from the Dept. of Radiotherapy will safeguard the key to the code.
 Where it is necessary to be able to trace data to an individual subject, a subject identification code list can be used to link the data to the subject.
 Informed consent and contra-indications forms will be held at the Dept. of Radiotherapy for at least 15 years.
+In addition, all study data will be held for 15 years according the archiving guidelines of the Dept. of Radiotherapy (radiotherapy treatment plans, delineations and the Castor database) or the Dept. of Radiology & Nuclear medicine (pre- and post-processed imaging data).

 The handling of personal data will comply EU General Data Protection Regulation and the Dutch Act on Implementation of the General Data Protection Regulation (in Dutch: Uitvoeringswet AVG, UAVG).
 The patients are asked for permission to share anonymized images with the MRI vendor (GE Healthcare) that has provided the new sequences.